auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 high-quality cryptographically secure source and stored directly in a database.
-In particular, because you cannot migrate away from a public salt in any kind of bounded timeframe, they should not be derived from non-public seeds and keys.[^ephemeral-derivations] This avoids any possibility of an eavesdropper stealing that non-public information and using it as evidence to third parties that they have actually compromised your infrastructure, preserving your plausible deniability regarding the incident.[^public-salts-and-oprf]
+In particular, because you cannot migrate away from a public salt in any kind of bounded timeframe, they should not be derived from non-public seeds and keys.[^ephemeral-derivations]

+This avoids any possibility of an eavesdropper stealing that non-public information and using it as evidence to third parties that a particular account exists, or as evidence that they have actually compromised your infrastructure, preserving account privacy and plausible deniability regarding the incident.

 Handling queries for accounts that don't exist is the most complicated aspect of running a public salt server.
 You should endeavor to hide the existence or